 The ideal agent to help you with importing to Australia is one based in the country you are importing from.
 Local representation is vital to ensure your goods are made to specifications by a reputable factory.

-Advantages of having your import agent ‘on the ground’ include:
+Advantages of using a sourcing company in China, ‘on the ground’ include:

 An Australian import agent with a foreign office knows the local industry, the various regions where certain goods are manufactured and the legitimate players in these regions.
 They can verify your chosen supplier’s credentials far more accurately than you can ever do by phone or email.